 External Ear Obstructions

 The ear canal may be obstructed by cerumen (earwax), a foreign object, or an insect.
 Itching, pain, and temporary conductive hearing loss may result.
 Most causes of obstruction are readily apparent during otoscopic examination.
 Treatment is careful manual removal.

 Before and after attempting to remove cerumen or a foreign body, clinicians should consider doing a hearing assessment if they have the necessary equipment readily available.
 Hearing loss (compared to the unaffected ear) that does not improve after removal of the obstruction could indicate that the foreign body (or prior attempts to remove it) has damaged the middle or inner ear.
 Hearing that worsens after removal of the obstruction could indicate damage caused by the removal process.
 However, practitioners who cannot formally assess hearing need not defer removal of common, easily removable obstructions.
 An in-office tuning fork test may also document hearing status.

 Cerumen may be pushed farther into the ear canal and accumulate during patients' attempts to clean the ear canal with cotton swabs, resulting in obstruction or impaction.
 Cerumen solvents (hydrogen peroxide, carbamide peroxide, glycerin, triethanolamine, liquid docusate sodium, or mineral oil) may be used to soften very hard wax before direct removal.
 However, the prolonged use of these agents may lead to canal skin irritation or allergic reactions.

-Cerumen is removed by rolling it out of the ear canal with a blunt curet or loop or a small right angle hook, or by removing it with a suction tip (eg, Baron, size 5 French).
+Cerumen can be removed by rolling it out of the ear canal with a blunt curet or loop or a small right angle hook, or by removing it with a suction tip (eg, Baron, size 5 French).
 Proper lighting is essential.
 These methods, particularly when done by an experienced practitioner, can be quicker, safer, and more comfortable for the patient than irrigation.
 Irrigation is often done in the emergency department or primary care setting and should be done carefully to avoid complications.
 Irrigation may also be combined with cerumenolytic agents, such as docusate sodium.
 Irrigation is contraindicated in patients with a known tympanic membrane perforation.
 Water entering the middle ear through a tympanic membrane perforation may exacerbate chronic otitis media and cause an acute otitis media.